64kramsystem/personal_notes/topics/linux_tools.md

 echo -n | tar c --files-from -
 ```

-## cp
+## cp/mv

-In order to copy the content of a directory including hidden files, use:
+In order to copy/move the content of a directory including hidden files, use:

 ```sh
 # `-T`(--no-target-directory): will create the dest dir if it not exists; if it exists, it will copy